zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Ann says these workers are doing.
 Chris says, “But they don’t get the same social services that citizens or legal immigrants d o.”
 “Social services” refers to benefits, programs provided by the government, to h elp people who are poor to give them healthcare, to help people who perhaps ha ve a drug problem – all of these could be called “social services,” helping pe ople who need help, especially economic help, financial help, help with money.

 “Citizens” (citizens) are people who are members of  – or part of – a particular country, who have the rights and responsibilities of being in that country.
 I am a citizen of the United States.
 If you are born in the United States, you also become a citizen of the United States, even when yo ur parents are from a different country.
 Chris says, “You can’t have it b oth ways,” meaning you can’t say one thing and then something that is opposite, and believe that both of those things should happen or are true.
 He says, “If you want them” – the undocumented workers – “to do what citizens are req uired to do, then you have to give them legal status.”
-You have to say, “Oh, i t’s okay.
+You have to say, “Oh, it’s okay.
 You can stay here.
 You can stay in this country.”
 “And, by the way,” –  in addition – “when is your visitor’s visa up?”
 A “visa” (visa) is a document t hat allows you to visit a certain place, usually for a short amount of time, although  sometimes the visa can be for a longer period of time.
 If you come to the United States as a student, and you’re studying at a U.S university, you would get a “stud ent visa.”
 You could stay here, perhaps four, maybe six, even 8 years, depending on  how much education you get.

 Chris is asking Ann about her visitor’s visa, which  means she’s not even an American citizen.
 She herself is from some other co untry.
 Ann says, “It was up last month.”
 “It was up” means that it expired, it was no longer valid.
 “But I’m from Canada,” she says.
 “Overstaying a visa is not the s ame thing as being an illegal alien.”
 “To overstay” (overstay) – one word – means  to stay somewhere for more time than you are supposed to or for more time than  you are expected to be there.
 We have an expression, “He’s overstaying his  welcome,” meaning he’s staying too long at someone’s house or in someone’s  apartment.
 Now this person who owns the apartment or house is starting to get a little upset.
 They’ve been staying there too long.
 “To overstay a visa” w ould mean to get a visa to visit a country and then stay there longer than the visa allows you to.
 Ann says, “That’s not the same thing as being an illegal alie n” – an illegal immigrant.
 The word “alien” (alien) here means a person who is not  from this country.
 We also use that word “alien” to describe beings from outer  space – creatures or life forms from other planets, if they exist.